Altinn/altinn-studio-docs/content/teknologi/altinnstudio/solutions/altinn-studio/designer/functional/build-app/code-editor/_index.md

 ---
 title: Create AppLogic with code
-description: App behavoir can be controlled by code
+linktitle: App logic
-tags: [process]
+description: App behavior can be controlled by code.
 ---